afforeroc/time-comparison-interval-sum/README.md

-# Algorithm comparison: sum all integers of an interval
+# Time complexity: Sum all integers of an interval

 ## System requeriments (recommended)
 * Ubuntu 20.04 LTS

 ## 1. Configure and run the app

-1.1 Install the stable/latest version of Python 3 and verify their version.
+1.1 Install the latest version of Python 3 and verify their version.
 ```
 $ sudo apt install python3
 ```